Help, examples, and information on Excel formulas

-Subtract cell A1 from A2.
+Subtracts cell A1 from A2.

-Multiply cells A1 and A2.
+Multiplies cells A1 and A2.

-Divide cell A1 by A2.
+Divides cell A1 by A2.

-Would print out the current date in the cell entered.
-This value will change to reflect the current date each time you open your spreadsheet.
-If you want to enter a date that doesn't change hold down Ctrl and ; (semicolon) to enter the date.
+Prints the current date in the cell containing the formula.
+The value changes when you open your spreadsheet to reflect the current date and time.
+To enter a date that doesn't change, press Ctrl and ; (semicolon) to enter the date.